Aaron-Cunningham/Bank-Management-System/Docs/README.md

 6) I've assumed that ***overdraft limits*** will be negative integers and ***account balance*** will be positive integers.
 7) The Menu UI took a functional approach mostly.
-8) My file got corrupted during my project, so I had to delete it and retrieve it from GitHub which might show why my commits are missing.

-test commit
+8) Withdrawal and deposits are positive integers only(A check is inplace)